sailee2002/Walmart_Sales_Analysis/README.md

 # Walmart_Sales_Analysis
-#💡 Project Overview
+# 💡Project Overview

 The Walmart Sales Analysis project was a deep-dive exploration of a real-world sales dataset, primarily leveraging SQL to transform raw data into actionable business intelligence.
 My core objective was to utilize SQL as a tool for robust data management and extraction, allowing me to identify key sales trends and performance indicators essential for boosting revenue and refining sales strategies.

 This project was a crucial learning experience, cementing my ability to use SQL for sophisticated data exploration and business problem-solving from start to finish.

-#🛠️ Technical Contributions & Key Learnings
+# 🛠️Technical Contributions & Key Learnings
 1. SQL Mastery and Data Management
 Database Setup: Structured and managed the large Walmart sales dataset efficiently within a SQL environment.